 Tina Barbee, a spokeswoman at Tesoro’s headquarters in San Antonio, said by e-mail yesterday that the Golden Eagle refinery had finished planned maintenance.
 She declined to specify which units were involved.

 The premium for Carbob in Los Angeles gained 0.5 cent against futures to 31.5 cents a gallon.
 Prompt delivery rose 2.29 cents to $3.4495 a gallon, the highest level since Oct.
 9.

 BP Plc said yesterday its Carson refinery, the second- largest in California, plans to flare gases through Feb.
 25 related to maintenance that began in early January on a fluid catalytic cracker and an alkylation unit.

-Valero Energy Corp (VLO).’s Wilmington refinery near Los Angeles will keep its catalytic cracker and alkylation unit shut for about another week of repairs, a person familiar with the work said Feb.
+Valero Energy Corp (VLO:US).’s Wilmington refinery near Los Angeles will keep its catalytic cracker and alkylation unit shut for about another week of repairs, a person familiar with the work said Feb.
 13.

 The spread between Los Angeles and San Francisco Carbob narrowed 7 cents to 25 cents a gallon, the smallest gap in four days.
 San Francisco traded a record 32.5 cents a gallon below Los Angeles on Jan.
 14.

 California-blend, or CARB, diesel in Los Angeles rose 0.25 cent against Nymex heating oil futures to an 11-cent-a-gallon premium.
 The same fuel in San Francisco slipped 0.5 cent versus futures to a premium of 12 cents a gallon.